Applying as a Canadian applicant

 Note re: admission requirements

 - Applicants possessing degrees/diplomas from institutions where the language of instruction was not English will be required to provide test scores as evidence of their English language proficiency.
-Test scores, if required, would be a minimum of TOEFL iBT 80; IELTS 6.0 with no bands less than 5.5; CAEL 70 with no sub-test band scores less than 60; PTE Academic 51; Conestoga English Language Test (CELT) Band 5; or equivalent scores in other recognized standard tests of English.
-Duolingo English Test with a minimum score of 105.
+Test scores, if required, would be a minimum of TOEFL iBT 80 (effective January 2024 with no individual score less than 20); IELTS 6.0 with no bands less than 5.5; CAEL 70 with no sub-test band scores less than 60; PTE Academic 51; Conestoga English Language Test (CELT) Band 5; Duolingo English Test with a minimum score of 105; Cambridge Exams 170 with no individual skill less than 165, or equivalent scores in other recognized standard tests of English.

 - We offer a language program for students whose English language skills are below the standard required for admission but all other admission criteria have been met.
 An applicant will be eligible for admission to the program after completion of level 4 of the General Arts and Science - English Language Studies (ELS) program with an overall grade average of 70%.
 Placement in the ELS program is determined by scores on an in-house English language test or TOEFL or IELTS.